YEAR 12 ART HISTORY SUMMER UNIVERSITY

 PLEASE NOTE: you are not applying for a place at university at this point.
-You are only applying for a place on a course that will help you to experience university life, and help you make a decision about whether or not you would like to apply to university.
+This course will give you an experience of university life and help you make a decision about applying to study Art History or another Humanities subject in future.

 Information for Teachers

-The Summer University is part of our broader strategy for widening participation.
-We are keen to encourage those from non-traditional HE backgrounds to consider the opportunities available to them for undergraduate study.
-We welcome applications from pupils who are interested or looking into going to a selective university.
-We will provide academic support during and after this Summer University to course participants.
+The Summer University is part of The Courtauld Institute’s widening participation strategy.
+The programme aims to encourage those from non-traditional HE backgrounds to consider the opportunities available to them for undergraduate study.
+We welcome applications from pupils who are interested in applying to a selective university and we provide academic support during and after this Summer University to course participants.

 In assessing which of your pupils would benefit from attending, you may wish to consider the following:

-- Does (s)he have a good academic track record ?
+- Do they have a good academic track record?

-- Is (s)he taking any A-level subjects that are relevant to the study of Art History (for example Fine Art, History, English Literature, Languages...).
+- Are they taking any AS or A-level subjects that are relevant to the study of Art History (for example Fine Art, History, English Literature, Languages...).

-- Would (s)he take advantage of the range of opportunities offered by the course, attending sessions and engaging with information/discussions/activities?
+- Would they take advantage of the range of opportunities offered by the course, attending all sessions and engaging with information/discussions/activities?

-The course requires a commitment so please discuss the Summer University with any student who might be interested before encouraging them to submit an application.
+The course is always over-subscribed and requires a commitment so please discuss the Summer University with any student who might be interested before encouraging them to submit an application.
 You will need to sign the application form.
-We will also need to know if your student qualifies for Widening Participation goals, so please add any information you think is relevant.
+We will also need to know if your student qualifies for Widening Participation status, so please add any information you think is relevant.